 You could say we began with the first act of kindness or connection between microorganisms in the evolution of organic life on Earth, because the Skees family believes that love is in our DNA.

 Meanwhile, two individuals grew up on humble farms in Kentucky and Oklahoma, found their way to one another in St. Louis, and discovered they shared a lifelong passion for family, service, and one another.
 Jasmine and Hugh cared for seven children in a busy, noisy home with never enough money or time—but they always managed to donate dollars, belongings, blood, and time in balance with family life.
 Once their seven children dispersed to college, careers, and families of their own—now stretched from New York to Los Angeles—the two elders got going in fulltime service: hospice and hospital counseling, prison ministry, food and clothing banks, Habitat for Humanity, and the Dayton International Peace Museum.

 Together with nonprofit partners, Suzanne envisioned a way to help needy families built on respect and equality, learning from the ingenuity and resilience of recipients of the foundation’s scholarships and microloans.
-Since 2005, she has collaborated with her three sons, her parent board directors, dynamic nonprofit partners, philanthropic peers, and development experts, to direct small funds with big intentions into the most effective programs.
+Since 2005, she has collaborated with her three sons, her parent board directors, her extended family, dynamic nonprofit partners, philanthropic peers, and development experts, to direct small funds with big intentions into the most effective programs.